 The report is designed for two individual use cases:

-To ensure that all navigational data loaded into the SENC is up to date for a section of a particular route
+To ensure that all navigational data loaded into the System Database is up to date for a section of a particular route

-To ensure that all navigational data loaded into the SENC is up to date.
+To ensure that all navigational data loaded into the System Database is up to date.

 All S-100 datasets use Edition and, sometimes, update numbers to denote their individual revision (see S-100 Part 17 for details).
 These numbers uniquely identify how up to date a dataset is.
 The difficulty with using Edition/update numbers in isolation is that they do not document the date of revision of all datasets relative to the installation date of a data server’s service giving the end user no indication of whether a dataset (or a collection of datasets) is up to date with respect to the last dataset installed.

 S-100 supports the creation and distribution of IHO S-128 data which provides an issue date within its metadata for an entire data service as well as a snapshot of the Edition and update information for all component datasets within a data service.
-The issue date of the last delivered S-128 dataset is used in each update status reports to provide a reference date for every dataset either on a section of the vessel’s route or for the SENC as a whole.
+The issue date of the last delivered S-128 dataset is used in each update status reports to provide a reference date for every dataset either on a section of the vessel’s route or for the System Database as a whole.

-The driving use case for the Update status report is that an inspector (for example flag State, port State or vetting) or end user can check that an ECDIS is up to date with respect to the last dataset installed from each data server’s data within the SENC.
+The driving use case for the Update status report is that an inspector (for example flag State, port State or vetting) or end user can check that an ECDIS is up to date with respect to the last dataset installed from each data server’s data within the System Database.

 Note that this report specification is not a concrete definition of what an “up to date” dataset (or ECDIS) is; it only shows a status of each dataset with respect to the last data installed on the system.
 If a period of time has passed since the last update then some data may well be “out of date” relative to the time the report is run – the report only records the up to date status relative to the last data installed (the date being defined by the issue date of the latest S-128 dataset).
 The equipment manual should explain terms “up to date” and “out of date”.